 Pretty straightforward here.
 You can’t file a personal injury claim against your employer if they are a subscriber.
 Your sole remedy is to file a workers’ compensation claim unless the employer was grossly negligent, and the worker died as a result of the injuries sustained.
 Remember though that if a third-party – as opposed to your employer – was responsible for your injuries, you can still file a workers’ compensation claim but absolutely retain the right to file a third-party action against the at-fault person or company as well.

-The Trouble with Worker’s Comp
+The Trouble with Worker’s Comp…

 What you receive through workers’ compensation is rarely enough to cover the costs of your actual damages.
 In addition, you’re generally forced to jump through countless hoops.
 There is one way around this though.
 If a third party was involved, such as a manufacturer of defective equipment, you can file a personal injury claim against the third-party, while also filing a worker’ comp claim.
 This would include, for example, if you were injured in a motor vehicle collision caused by a distracted driver while you were operating a motor vehicle in the course and scope of your employment.
 You can file a workers’ comp claim but absolutely still have the right to file a claim against the negligent motorist.

-If Your Employer Doesn’t Have Worker’s Comp
+If Your Employer Doesn’t Have Worker’s Comp…

 You have a personal injury claim against your employer if they (or one of your co-workers) were a non-subscriber and negligently caused your injuries.
 This can actually be a better situation for you because your employer loses many legal defenses that would normally be available.

-Act Fast – Speed is Key in Work Accident Claims!
+Act Fast; Speed is Key in Work Accident Claims!

 The faster you act, the better.
-Jurors believe that honest people act quickly, so it’s easier to convince them your case is valid when you quickly file your injury claim.
-Also, the evidence necessary to win your claim can get lost or destroyed the longer you wait.
-If you’ve been injured at work, act fast to protect your rights.
-Call Mullen & Mullen today!
+Juries believe that honest people act quickly, so it’s easier to convince them your case is valid when you file your injury claim fast.
+Also, the necessary evidence can get lost or intentionally damaged or destroyed the longer you wait.

 If you were injured on the job in Texas, our Dallas work accident attorneys may be able to help you recover damages.
 Mullen & Mullen Law Firm has been helping Texans who were injured at work for over 40 years.

-Mullen & Mullen Law Firm can likely assist you in recovering damages if your employer’s (or a co-worker’s) negligence caused your injury and the company does not subscribe to benefits.
+Our Dallas work accident attorneys can likely assist you in recovering damages if your employer’s (or a co-worker’s) negligence caused your injury and the company does not subscribe to benefits.

 Also, if your injuries were caused by the negligence of a third-party other than your employer (or a co-worker) we can assist you regardless of whether your employer subscribes to benefits or not.
 In addition, if your loved one was killed at work and his or her employer was grossly negligent, we can help even if the employer is/was a subscriber.